-- 2.5 The FAA's service contractor has completed the deployment of ADS-B ground stations; the FAA is using ADS-B information to provide ATC services in all enroute facilities and in over 80% of FAA terminal facilities.
+- 2.5 The FAA's service contractor has completed the deployment of ADS-B ground stations, the FAA is using ADS-B information to provide ATC services in all en route facilities and in over 80% of FAA terminal facilities.
 The FAA has called on aviation users to equip their aircraft in advance of the January 1, 2020 mandate. - The FAA is collaboratively working with commercial operators, the avionics industry, and the general aviation community in the U.S. to ensure awareness of this mandate.
 On October 28, 2014, FAA senior officials met with pilots, operators, manufacturers, and suppliers at an "ADS-B Out Call to Action" meeting to identify and address barriers to equipping with ADS-B Out by January 1, 2020.
 Formed as a result of the Call to Action, Equip 2020 first met in November 2014 and has met at least quarterly since then.
 Equip 2020 was given 32 tasks, reflecting barriers to ADS-B Out implementation, to resolve.
-Approximately 100 representatives from industry and the FAA regularly attend Equip 2020 meetings and Equip 2020 has become a valuable forum for developing and implementing solutions towards meeting the 2020 mandate. - 2.7 Compliance with Title 14 of the U.S. Code of Federal Regulations (14 CFR) sections 91.225 and 91.227 requires carriage of equipment that meets the performance requirements of FAA Technical Standard Order (TSO)-C166b, Extended Squitter Automatic Dependent Surveillance-Broadcast (ADS-B) and Traffic Information Service-Broadcast (TIS-B) Equipment Operation on the Radio Frequency of 1090 Megahertz (MHz) or, for aircraft which always fly below FL180 in the U.S., equipment that meets the performance requirements of TSO-C154c.
-Equipment manufactured under the provisions of TSO-C166b incorporate standards published in RTCA DO-260B/EUROCAE ED-102A.
-ADS-B equipment manufactured to earlier standards (e.g, RTCA DO-260 or DO-260A) do not comply with 14 CFR §91.225 and §91.227.
+Approximately 100 representatives from industry and the FAA regularly attend Equip 2020 meetings and Equip 2020 has become a valuable forum for developing and implementing solutions towards meeting the 2020 mandate. - 2.7 Many airlines equipped early on with GPS as part of the transition to satellite-based navigation.
+Early-generation GPS receivers with the Selective Availability (SA)-On feature may experience brief outages of the FAA's required performance for ADS-B Out.
+Airplane manufacturers are upgrading GPS receivers across airplane models, but have said the upgraded receivers will not be available for all ADS-B avionics until 2018 to 2020.
+Operators must install ADS-B Out by January 1, 2020 and may use earlier-generation GPS equipment that has been qualified for ADS-B. - 2.8 To provide some relief to operators whose GPS equipment is affected by those brief outages, the FAA approved a five-year limited exemption (Exemption 12555), applicable only from \$91.227(c)(1)(i) and (iii) requirements, subject to the following conditions: